Recommended by:

 VPN protocols

-VPN protocols don’t significantly impact your connection’s speed, stability, and security.
-However, they determine how your VPN connections work from start to finish.
-While quite a few VPN protocols exist, here are some of the best ones to use right now:
+VPN protocols determine how your VPN connections work from start to finish.
+They can also impact the speed, security, and performance of your VPN connection.
+While there are quite a few VPN protocols, here are some of the most popular ones:

 OpenVPN

-OpenVPN is an open-source VPN protocol.
-It’s fast, secure, and compatible with many routers.
-Because it is open-sourced, its code has been examined through and through by cybersecurity experts worldwide.
-It’s a trusted workhorse but tends to perform worse than IKEV2 and WireGuard.
+OpenVPN is an open-source VPN protocol known for its speed, security, and compatibility with a wide selection of routers.
+Because it is open-sourced, its code has been thoroughly tested by cybersecurity experts worldwide.
+It’s a trustworthy choice but tends to perform worse than IKEV2 and WireGuard.

 Available on: Windows, macOS, Android, iOS, Linux, and BSD.